Valley Spring Junior High

 Below: Extreme difficulty functioning.
 Very large difficulty filling time or offensive or rude behavior.

 Hey y'all!
-I'm Shreya and I did L.D for five years from Valley High School in Iowa.
+I'm Shreya and I did L.D for five years from Valley High School.
 I qualified to the TOC and NSDA nationals multiple times and am able to judge both circuit and traditional debate.
-As a debater, I primarily went for phil or K's, but also went for theory a decent amount too.
+As a debater, I primarily went for phil or K's, but also went for theory and T a decent amount too.

 As a heads up, I don't flow off the doc.
 For the initial speeches, I'll give you a bit more leeway but if in the rebuttal speeches, you're flying through blips, don't send the analytics, and I don't catch an argument on my flow I won't vote on it.
-If for example, the 1AR makes a new eval after the 1AR claim and the 2AR collapses on it, even if was conceded, I won't vote there.
+If for example, the 1AR makes a new eval after the 1AR claim and the 2AR collapses on it, even if was conceded, I won't vote there if I didn't hear it.

-If you have me for a performance v performance debate or a LARP v LARP debate, I may not be your best bet.
-If by the end of the debate, I have to read the evidence and intervene to do weighing, something went wrong.
+If you have me for a performance v performance debate or a LARP v LARP debate, I'm probably not your best bet.
+If by the end of the debate, I have to read the evidence and intervene, something went wrong.

 If an argument is conceded, but I can't articulate what it means, what the warrant is, or how it affirms/negates, I will not vote on it.

-- Being mean/sketchy in CX to novice labs
+- Being mean/sketchy in CX to novices or inexperienced debaters

 - Not weighing or going for new arguments in the rebuttal speeches

 Please collapse in rebuttal speeches and tell me how to vote.
 Judge instruction makes life easier for everyone.
-Your rebuttals should sound a lot like my ballot!
-Also, lowkey check out the novice paradigm as well, all of it applies
+Your rebuttals should sound a lot like my ballot.
+Collapse and isolate a layer, explain why you're winning that layer, and why you outweigh your opponent.

 I'm willing to vote on any argument insofar as it is warranted and not offensive.
-Here's the best explanation of how I'll judge junior high.
+Here's the best explanation of how I'll judge lay debate.

 First, I'll look to who's winning the value/criterion debate.
 If one debater is winning an entire contention and its impact (ex; nuclear war) but isn't winning that consequences matter than I won't look to that offense.